-ISIS wing claims responsibility for Minnesota mall attack
+Stabbing suspect went to mall to buy an iPhone, source says

 The attack at the mall

-Police and witnesses said the attacker, wearing a private security company uniform, entered Crossroads Mall on Saturday night around 8 p.m.
-CT.
+Police and witnesses said the attacker, wearing a private security company uniform, entered Crossroads Mall on Saturday night around 8.
 Inside the mall, he made a reference to Allah and asked at least one person if they were Muslim before he attacked.

 Ashley Bayne, an employee of J.C.
-Penney at the mall, was visiting a coworker at the time of the incident.
-When the stabbings began, Bayne ran out to the parking lot and took off in her car, crying and shaking in the aftermath of an event she never thought would happen there.
+Penney at the mall, was visiting a co-worker at the time of the incident.
+When the stabbings began, Bayne ran out to the parking lot and took off in her car, crying and shaking in the aftermath of an event she said she never thought would happen there.

-"All of sudden chaos just broke out," Bayne told CNN.
+"All of sudden chaos just broke out," Bayne said.
 "There was a bunch of people running into the J.C.
 Penney mall entrance, and they were just screaming that someone was going around the mall stabbing people, and that there was blood everywhere."

 Though the mall's security teams were on site, the security officers were not armed.

-Of the nine people stabbed, St. Cloud Mayor Dave Kleis said, three people were still hospitalized, including one person who remains in life-threatening condition.

-He's 'clearly a hero'
+Cop is 'clearly a hero'

 Amid the chaos, Jason Falconer, an off-duty police officer from nearby Avon, killed the suspect as he threatened other shoppers.